 How did you find these changes impacted on your life?
 Positive and negative points.

 I did really well.
 But remember, I was going through treatment at 41 years of age, not 71 years of age.
 Some people deal with cancer very differently and if that works for them, that’s great too.
 But people need better dietary information than what’s available.
 We can do better.
-At least give patients the choice.
-And the basic information.

 How did your family find the changes you made to your lifestyle?